Is the market crash a good time to buy stocks?

 With coronavirus fears sending the market plunging, is it safe to invest?
 The experts weigh in.

-Investors know that a crash can also be the best time to buy stocks at a discount.
+It's scary stuff, however experienced investors know that a crash can also be the best time to buy stocks at a discount.
 In many ways, it's like a property crash – an opportunity for new buyers to get into the market and ride the recovery.

 Also read: How to buy shares online